Get these simple tips for putting together a casual and beautiful outdoor brunch table setting on a budget. It’s outdoor

 Although we eat most of our family meals on the deck, I prefer brunch on the patio.
 The morning light in that part of our yard is the most beautiful and sunny and warm.

-Rather than move our regular outdoor table down there, I use a fold up one I salvaged from my parents’ farm instead.
+Rather than move our regular outdoor table down there, I often use a fold up one I salvaged from my parents’ farm instead.
 You may recognize it from my flea market style tablescape I put together last May.
 It seats more people, plus there’s no need for an umbrella in the morning.